Guidelines

 1. This period consists of a minimum of three years of supervised and accredited training in Dermatology and Venereology.

-1. In the three years, the trainee should undergo a minimum of 24 months’ full-time dermatology training in a College accredited Dermatology & Venereology training institute and a minimum of 6 months’ full time venereology training in a College accredited Dermatology & Venereology training institute.
+1. In the three years, the trainee should undergo a minimum of 24 months’ full-time dermatology training in a College-accredited Dermatology & Venereology training institute and a minimum of 6 months’ full time venereology training in a College accredited Dermatology & Venereology training institute.
 The remaining six months are dedicated to full-time dermatology and/or venereology training or the training detailed in 1.2 below.
+The trainee should also undergo a minimum of 6 months training in hospital-based dermatology.

 2. Apart from single specialty training in Dermatology and Venereology as stated above, the Higher Physician Trainees in Dermatology and Venereology may also undergo dual training together with a broad-based specialty, defined as either Advanced Internal Medicine (AIM) or Geriatric Medicine.
 In such dual training programmes, the training in the broad-based specialty ensures the acquisition of a broad-based training for those trainees.